 Instructions

-Top the peanut noodles with chopped roasted nuts, fresh cilantro, or more crushed red pepper (if you like it extra spicy).
+Serve them as is or top the peanut noodles with chopped roasted nuts, sesame seeds, fresh cilantro, or more crushed red pepper flakes (if you like it extra spicy).

 Related recipes